IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_info.rst

     The id of the resource group in which the cis instance is present

+  location (False, str, None)
+    The location or the environment in which cis instance exists

+  plan (False, str, None)
+    The plan type of the cis instance

+  resource_name (False, str, None)
+    The name of the resource

+  resource_crn (False, str, None)
+    The crn of the resource

+  resource_status (False, str, None)
+    The status of the resource

+  resource_group_name (False, str, None)
+    The resource group name in which resource is provisioned

+  guid (False, str, None)
+    Unique identifier of resource instance

+  service (False, str, None)
+    The name of the Cloud Internet Services offering, 'internet-svcs'

+  status (False, dict, None)
+    The resource instance status

+  resource_controller_url (False, str, None)
+    The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource

   iaas_classic_username (False, any, None)
     (Required when generation = 1) The IBM Cloud Classic Infrastructure (SoftLayer) user name.
 This can also be provided via the environment variable 'IAAS_CLASSIC_USERNAME'.